snabble/docs/api_checkout.md

 ## Create Checkout Info
 `POST /{project}/checkout/info`

-Create a singed Checkout Info document with mandatory price calculation and available payment methods.
+Create a signed Checkout Info document with mandatory price calculation and available payment methods.
 This document can be used to show the real price to the user and it can be used to start a Checkout Process as input of [Create Checkout Process](#create-checkout-process).